Hussain4398/starter-gatsby-blog/README.md

   - Choose **Continue**

-  - Taking you to the third page of your **Create Order** process.
-Where you choose whether pick-up or delivery.
+  - The third page is the way the customer recieves the order.
+There 2 options to choose from:

+  1. Pick up
+  2. Delivery

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 43 14 PM]" src="https://user-images.githubusercontent.com/101874906/160123801-d53953b6-eea1-4736-af39-7e1eb17f732d.png"></p>

-  - If you choose delivery, you will choose the delivery address for your customer, to learn how to manually add the delivery address **click here**.

-  - Once you choose the delivery address, the details will pop up underneath the table, as shown in the image below.
+  - If you choose delivery, choose the delivery address for your customer, to learn how to manually add the delivery address **click here**.
+Customer details pop up underneath the table when you choose the customer, as shown in the image below.

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 43 37 PM" src="https://user-images.githubusercontent.com/101874906/160124461-77547e5c-b18c-4bb8-ac03-59af48e22ed9.png"></p>

   - Choose **Continue**

-  - Taking you to the final page for creating an order, as shown in the image below.
+  - The final page is for you to review the information and confirm the order.

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 43 45 PM]" src="https://user-images.githubusercontent.com/101874906/160124897-48f47b98-4626-48f2-b4f4-c989912104ae.png"</p>

-   - Once you have reveiwed the information provided, choose **Continue**
+   - Once reveiwed, choose **Continue**

    - Your dashboard will have a confirmation as shown in the image below